Climate change and renewable energy

 Liverpool City Region Renewable Energy Capacity Study

-The draft study consists of two reports and an appendix:
+This study consists of two reports and an appendix:

-- The Stage 1 Report (2009) (PDF 7mb) - this demonstrates that the city region’s sub-regional renewable energy targets set out in the Regional Spatial Strategy (2008) can be met.
+- The Stage 1 Report (2009) (PDF 7mb) - This demonstrates that the city region’s sub-regional renewable energy targets set out in the Regional Spatial Strategy (2008) can be met.

-- The Stage 2 Report (2010) (PDF 5mb) - this provides a common city region-wide development plan policy framework.
+- The Stage 2 Report (2010) (PDF 5mb) - This provides a common city region-wide development plan policy framework.
 It also sets out more detailed energy evidence for each local authority, and identifies priority zones for combined heat and power and areas of potentially least constraint for wind energy development.

 - Appendix G (PDF 14mb)